RayanMasri/Taba/README.md

 Things to add:

-- Add the favicon of each link
-- Add x next to each link to delete the link
 - Each session has a "delete" option to delete the session
 - Each session has a "restore" option to restore the links back to tabs
 - Drag and drop from session to session